karaposu/LLMService/README.md

 ```

+The **SemanticIsolator** step fixes this by running a second query that extracts **only** the SQL snippet.

 ## Method 2: ConvertToDict

-When you ask LLM to output json like response.
-You also want to convert the response into a dict (usually using json.load() ) but there are many cases where output is missing quotes and jsonload will fail.
-ConvertToDict uses module called
-string2dict which handles all edge cases and even there are missing quotes it can understand and convert the string into a dictionary.
+When you ask an LLM to output a JSON-like response, you typically convert it into a dictionary (for example, using `json.loads()`).
+However, if the output is missing quotes or otherwise isn’t strictly valid JSON, `json.loads()` will fail. **ConvertToDict** leverages the `string2dict` module to handle these edge cases—even with missing quotes or minor formatting issues, it can parse the string into a proper Python `dict`.

- below are some LLM outputs where json.load fails but ConvertToDict can convert
+Below are some LLM outputs where `json.loads()` fails but **ConvertToDict** succeeds:

 ```